 NEW DATE: City Council defers Special Exception Entitlement to July 8, 2019

 The City will continue to coordinate with the Falls Church City Public Schools during the construction of the new George Mason High School.
 This development project is meant to complement the high school and middle school campus.

 The City will plan to coordinate with the potential Virginia Tech and WMATA redevelopment which is located immediately adjacent to the development.

-Special Exception Entitlement Application (February 2019)
+Special Exception Entitlement Application (3rd Submission - June 3, 2019)